Vuori Health

 Living with food allergies

-Food allergies are an emerging public health concern.Scientists are still trying to figure out why food allergies seem to be on the rise, especially in industrialized countries such as the United States.
+Food allergies are an emerging public health concern.Scientists are still trying to figure out why food allergies, and gluten allergy seem to be on the rise, especially in industrialized countries such as the United States.

 Food Allergies